edersonferreira/edersonferreira/README.md

 Hi, I'm a fullstack developer (but I really like more Backend than Frontend :smile:).

-I know some languages and frameworks, like JavaScript, NodeJS, React, PHP, Ruby and Python.
+I know some languages and frameworks, like JavaScript, NodeJS, React, PHP, Ruby and Laravel.

 And, in the database section, I know PostgreSQL and MySQL.